GooseOb/gooseob.github.io/content/en/sites/taraskevizatar.md

 I moved the dictionary and converting logic files to another folder and we could use files from there in both of our projects.

-Then I thought I’d make the possibility of building the taraskevizatar frontend that interacts with this API.
+Then I thought Iʼd make the possibility of building the taraskevizatar frontend that interacts with this API.
-I added alias @api for imports and if the build is in the api mode,
-@api imports fetch function instead of function with taraskevization logic on frontend.
+I added alias `@api` for imports and if the build is in the api mode, `@api` imports fetch function instead of function with taraskevization logic on frontend.